chainflip-io/chainflip-eth-contracts/docs/Vault.md

 # `Vault`

-  The vault for holding and transferring native/tokens and deploying contracts for fetching
+  The vault for holding and transferring native or ERC20 tokens and deploying contracts for
-          individual deposits.
+          fetching individual deposits.
 It also allows users to do cross-chain swaps and(or) calls by making a function call directly to this contract.

 ## `timeoutEmergency()`

-   Check that no nonce has been consumed in the last 14 days - emergency
+   Check that no nonce has been consumed in the last 3 days - emergency

 ## `constructor(contract IKeyManager keyManager)` (public)